voidlizard/fixme/README.md

-This is an utility than scans git repository for TODO/FIXME entries with specific format (TBD), and represents them as 'issues/tickes' in typical bugtarckers.
+This is an utility than scans git repository for TODO/FIXME entries with a specific format (TBD), and represents them as 'issues/tickes' in typical bug trackers.

 Each issue gets an id as a hash of it's contens and file name where it were discovered.